PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

 :math:`q_0` is the most significant bit.

 And thats it!
-The device has inherited :meth:`~.QubitDevice.expval`, :meth:`~.QubitDevice.var`, and :meth:`~.QubitDevice.sample` methods, that accepts an observable (or tensor product of observables) and returns the corresponding measurement statistic.
+The device has inherited :meth:`~.QubitDevice.expval`, :meth:`~.QubitDevice.var`, and :meth:`~.QubitDevice.sample` methods, each of which accepts an observable (or tensor product of observables) and returns the corresponding measurement statistic.